RikudouSage/SfosBeginnerGuideBackend/docs/en/basic/gps.md

 title: GPS
 ---

-Getting the GPS work (especially the first time), might not be really straightforward.
+Getting the GPS to work (especially the first time) might not be really straightforward.
 There are multiple ways to make it easier.

 > If you're wondering why this is necessary while it's not on Android or iOS, it's because of the
-> mass amount of data the corporations behind the OS have on everything and everyone - they use it
+> mass amount of data the corporations behind the OS have on everything and everyone – they use it
 > to assist the GPS module with getting a fix faster.

 ## Fine-tune GPS settings

 Go to `Settings -> Location` and switch the Accuracy to `Custom settings`.
-Afterwards tap `Select custom settings` and enable all options
+Afterwards tap `Select custom settings` and enable the following options:

-(`GPS positioning`, `Offline position lock`, `Online position lock`).
+- GPS positioning
+- Offline position lock

 ## Install offline data